CPRP/holsters/README.md

 Most of the holsters will either be in the Neck (7) or Accessory (9) categories.

 The "drawable ID" indicates which drawable to use.
-You must tell the config which two holsters correspond to each other
+You must tell the config which two holsters correspond to each other.

 The configuration follows a common format:
 ```lua